-We caught up with Alex to discuss his upcoming talk, what excites him about AI, the biggest challenges for organizations adopting AI and the best projects he's worked on.
+We caught up with Alex to discuss his festival talk, what excites him about AI, the biggest challenges for organizations adopting AI and the best projects he's worked on.

 Q: To kick things off, it would be great to learn a bit more about your background.
 What led you to get into your chosen area of AI?

 A: Alex, Sr. Principal Engineer - AI at Serco.
 I’ve been described as a unicorn, or a mutant unicorn a few times, but I think those suckers are extinct so not too keen on that description.
 In my role, I provide subject matter expertise and guidance on artificial intelligence internally and to our military and intelligence clients.
 How did I find myself in this sector?
 I was recruited by Intel Saffron to do groovy stuff with their third level AI brain.
 Several projects had already begun with the government before Intel decided AI should be something else, therefore I was brought over to Alion, and now Serco to help see these through.

 I have to say as far as an introduction to this sector, Saffron was a blessing to fall into.
 Based on the stories I would hear, it sounded like it was the inspiration for the show “Person of Interest” as it was used successfully to predict where IEDs would be located in Iraq, for whack a mole with terrorists, and for other defense related work which is still frosty.